danielharrell/open-eyes-lect-2017-18/Open.md

+inclusive in appearance, even to reach beyond appearance, unless it were more like a postulate for sight than like a discovery, and in that sense stood behind our eyes rather than in front of them?

+Revise from here.

-inclusive in appearance, even to reach beyond appearance, unless it were more like a postulate for sight than like a discovery, and in that sense stood behind our eyes rather than in front of them? a whole, much less The Whole, the wholeTo have the whole world outside us perhaps requires that we have it inside us first, t is only if we can contain all the world inside us that we can have the whole world
+a whole, much less The Whole, the wholeTo have the whole world outside us perhaps requires that we have it inside us first, t is only if we can contain all the world inside us that we can have the whole world